atibaup/serving-llms-with-torchserve/README.md

 ## Packing things tight

-Now that we can run inference on our model via torchserve, we want to pack everything in a docker container, to be deployed as a containerized application according to our fancy deployment preferences (as a K8S pod, in a single instance, through a managed ML service, whatever)
+Now that we know how to run inference on our model via torchserve, we want to pack everything in a docker container, to be deployed as a containerized application according to our fancy deployment preferences (as a K8S pod, in a single instance, through a managed ML service, whatever)